yalelibrary/linked-art-mapping/specs/md/concepts/places_with_geographic_coordinates.md

     If `034d == 034e and 034f == 034g`, select the first nonempty occurrence of 034d and 034f.

-    Else, select the first nonemtpy occurrence of each distinct subfield.
+    Else, select the first nonempty occurrence of each distinct subfield.

 2. Check the subfield values.